 The PMI Talent Triangle® combines technical, leadership, and strategic and business management expertise to focus competencies that are vital in professional development and continuing education for project and program managers.
 Traditionally, project managers have focused on the technical skills that they need to be successful in an organization.
-The Talent Triangle ensures that project managers are well rounded professionals with the knowledge and skillsets necessary in a complex business environment.
+The PMI Talent Triangle ensures that project managers are well rounded professionals with the knowledge and skillsets necessary in a complex business environment.

-Have you decided to take the PMP Certification Exam?
+Have you decided to take the Project Management Professional (PMP)® certification exam?
 If so, congratulations!
 This is the first step to moving up in the field of project management.
 But, before you can sign up to take the exam, you should first take a project management training course to help you adequately prepare.

-There’s a lot you should know about the PMP (Project Management Professional) Certification Exam prior to taking it.
-In particular, your should know that passing this exam could have a huge impact on your salary.
-It’s estimated that if you’re a certified Project Management Professional, you could make 23% on average than your peers.
+There’s a lot you should know about the Project Management Professional (PMP)® certification exam prior to taking it.
+In particular, you should know that passing this exam could have a huge impact on your salary.
+It’s estimated that if you’re a Project Management Professional® credential holder, you could make 22% more on average than your peers.